 If you do a lookup on this domain you will see I am obviously into computers, specifically IT Security (web security, architecture, Incident response and Forensics).
 I'm also interested in science, board and card games, and all things geeky.
-Father of two wonderfully sweet kids, married to a wonderful, strong, intelligent woman.
-I am an atheist, and rational skeptic.
+Father of two wonderfully sweet kids an atheist, and rational skeptic.

 I have at one time or other been a member of various computer groups, ranging from an Amiga users group through to more recently Sydney Linux Users group and Windows Infrastructure Users group (defunct), Ruxmon, Sectalks, AISA, and ISACA.
-I am currently certified as MCSE:Security, CEH, CISSP, CISM, CRISC and recently completed my first SANS certification the GSTRT.
-I have worked in Security so long, I finally decided to do some tertiary work, have completed my Cybersecurity bachelors and I'm now finishing off my Cybersecurity Masters.
+I am currently certified as MCSE:Security, CEH, CISSP, CISM, CRISC and recently completed my first SANS certification the GSTRT, following that up with the GDSA.
+I have worked in Security so long, I finally decided to do some tertiary work, have completed my Cybersecurity bachelors and my Cybersecurity Masters.
 I go to hackers conferences fairly frequently, and did my first CTF at CrikeyCon and managed to get 4th (out of 63) in our first year.

 I started very young in tech.
 In the early 80's I rescued some literal